graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

-The `@internal` directive in combination with the `@lookup` directive allows defining lookup directives that are not used as global fields in the public schema and this are not used as entry points.
+The `@internal` directive in combination with the `@lookup` directive allows defining lookup directives that are not used as global fields in the public schema and thus are not used as entry points.

 ```graphql example
 type Query {